puppetlabs/puppet-docs/source/learning/variables.markdown

 Instead of testing a condition up front, `case` matches a variable against a bunch of possible values. **`default` is a special value,** which does exactly what it sounds like.

+In this example, we also see the [`fail` function](/references/latest/function.html#fail).
+Unlike the `str2bool` function above, `fail` doesn't resolve to a value; instead, it fails compilation immediately with an error message.

 #### Case matching

+[regex]: /puppet/latest/reference/lang_datatypes.html#regular-expressions

-Matches can be simple strings (like above), regular expressions, or comma-separated lists of either.
+Case matches can be simple strings (like above), [regular expressions][regex], or comma-separated lists of either.

-String matching is case-insensitive, like the `==` comparison operator.
-Regular expressions are denoted with the slash-quoting used by Perl and Ruby; they're case-sensitive by default, but you can use the `(?i)` and `(?-i)` switches to turn case-insensitivity on and off inside the pattern.
-Regex matches also assign captured subpatterns to `$1`, `$2`, etc. inside the associated code block, with `$0` containing the whole matching string.
+Here's the example from above, rewritten to use comma-separated lists of strings:

+{% highlight ruby %}
+    case $operatingsystem {
+      centos, redhat: { $apache = "httpd" }
+      debian, ubuntu: { $apache = "apache2" }
+      default: { fail("Unrecognized operating system for webserver") }
+    }
+{% endhighlight %}

-Here's a regex example:
+And here's a regex example:

 {% highlight ruby %}
     case $ipaddress_eth0 {